ilGhera/wc-importer-for-danea/readme.txt

 = 1.4.0 =
 Release Date: 09 February 2021

-* Enhancement: Exclud new products import if not in stock
+* Enhancement: Exclude new products import if not in stock
-* Enhancement: Exclude products variations prices update
+* Enhancement: Exclude variations prices from products update

 = 1.3.10 =